-In 2001, Mr. Freed was appointed an adjunct professor at the prestigious Washington University School of Law.
-Each year since then he has taught a course on negotiation and mediation to advanced law students and now teaches Family Mediation.
+In 2001, Mr. Freed was appointed an adjunct professor at the prestigious Washington University School of Law, a position he held for 13 years, teaching negotiation and mediation and family mediation to advanced law students.

 Mr. Freed is also in demand as a lecturer on a wide range of family law topics.
 He has spoken to groups such as the Association of Family and Conciliation Courts, an international interdisciplinary organization of lawyers, judges, mental health professionals, and others who work in the field of family law, the Association for Conflict Resolution, the Association of Missouri Mediators, the Missouri Bar, the Collaborative Family Law Association, and the Bar Association of Metropolitan St. Louis on topics such as Drafting Parenting Plans that Really Work, Using Metaphors in Mediation, The Ethics of Collaborative Practice, Hard Core Mediation, The Art of Asking Questions, and Homosexuality and Child Custody, among others.
 He has also participated in numerous mediation and collaborative divorce trainings for professionals.